twinfoundation/identity/README.md

-# GTSC Identity
+# TWIN Identity

-This mono-repository contains the packages to use with Identity in GTSC applications.
+This mono-repository contains the packages to use with Identity in TWIN applications.

 ## Packages